unyt-org/datex-core-js-legacy/docs/manual/6 Functional Programming.md

 The same restrictions as for `transform` functions apply

-## Standard Transform Functions
+## Standard transform functions

-The DATEX JS Library provides some standard transform functions for common operations.
+The DATEX JavaSccript Library provides some standard transform functions for common operations.

 ### add
 Calculates the sum of multiple number references.